 - be able to logically think through a problem and solve it

 The Master's Programme in Chemical Engineering for Water Treatment is a two-year programme.
-It leads to the degree of Master of Science in Technology, MSc.
-(Tech.), which includes 120 ECTS credits.
+It leads to the degree of Master of Science in Technology, M.Sc.
+(Tech.), which is 120 ECTS credits.

-Core studies (20 ECTS credits) include courses on environmental and process monitoring, basics of process development, and language studies.
-Core studies include also a research project course where you and your team will address topical research questions in the field.
+Specialisation studies (60 ECTS credits) include courses on advanced oxidation and electrochemical methods, solid-liquid separation and membrane technology, and water treatment in mining.
+Specialisation studies include also a research project course where your team addresses topical research questions in the field.

-Master's Thesis and Seminar (30 ECTS credits) is an approximately 6 months full-time research project where you will demonstrate your theoretical knowledge and practical skills.
-It is a part of the student's core subject studies.
-Master's thesis project is completed during the fourth semester of the degree programme.
+The Master's thesis and seminar, 30 ECTS credits, is part of specialisation studies and it is an approximately 6 months full-time research project where you will demonstrate your theoretical knowledge and practical skills.
+It is completed during the fourth semester of the degree programme.

 In the programme you will acquire practical skills and learn the latest information about chemical engineering approach to water treatment.
 You will be trained to work in international, multidisciplinary and multicultural environments.